Hardware Aware Training for Efficient Keyword Spotting on General Purpose and Specialized Hardware: Results

-We compare our results to Google's latest KWS paper~\citep{rybakov2020streaming}, updated in July of 2020, and DarwinAI's announcement~\citep{wong2020tinyspeech} from August of 2020 regarding the use of ``attention condensers'' to generate ``highly efficient deep neural networks for on-device speech recognition.''
-As shown in Table~\ref{tab:kws-performance}, the LMU models outperform both sets of results in terms of accuracy and size.
+We compare our results to Google's latest KWS paper~\citep{rybakov2020streaming}, updated in July of 2020, ARM's recent results \citep{banbury2020micronets} and DarwinAI's announcement from August of 2020~\citep{wong2020tinyspeech} and October of 2020~\citep{wong2020tinyspeech2}.
+As shown in Table~\ref{tab:kws-performance}, the LMU models outperform Google results and Darwin's first announcement in terms of accuracy and size.
 For instance, LMU-1 is the same accuracy as the best Google model, while using 41\% fewer bits.
-As well, LMU-2 is comparable in accuracy to the CNN~\citep{rybakov2020streaming}, while using 11.7x fewer bits in the final model.
+As well, LMU-2 is comparable in accuracy to the CNN~\citep{rybakov2020streaming}, while using $11.7\times$ fewer bits in the final model.
 In comparison to the generally smaller models of~\citet{wong2020tinyspeech}, the LMUs show significant accuracy improvements.
 Specifically, the LMU-3 reduces the error by 14\% relative to TinySpeech-A, while using 17\% fewer bits.
 Similarly, the LMU-4 reduces error by 19\% relative to TinySpeech-B while using 8\% fewer bits.
+Similarly, compared to recent work from ARM \citep{banbury2020micronets}, the LMU-2 is outperforming all of the tested networks, while being small enough to fit on the smallest processor tested (an ARM M4F).

+However, recent work reported in \citet{li2020smallfootprint} and \citet{wong2020tinyspeech2} describe convolution approaches that are highly competitive.
+Specifically, the largest TENet model (800 kbits) achieves 96.6\%,\footnote{We have also generated a 720kbit network at 96.5\%, not included in Table~\ref{tab:kws-performance}.} while the smallest (136 kbits) achieves 96.0\%.
+Similarly, in \citep{wong2020tinyspeech2} for smaller networks, TinySpeech-Y (49 kbits) achieves 93.6\% accuracy and TinySpeech-X (86 kbits) achieves 94.6\%.
+Critically, neither of these methods are stateful (i.e. network state is reset between inferences), which is known to boost accuracy, both have a minimum 1\,s latency (as convolutions are done on the entire 1\,s samples), and both are not streamable.
+Consequently these networks are not appropriate for real-time deployment, and reported results are not reflective of real-world performance.
+As such we mention them for completeness, not as an appropriate comparison.

-As noted in Section~\ref{sec:dataset}, the LMU models are all stateful, streamable, and developed with HAT.
+As noted in Section~\ref{sec:dataset}, the LMU models are all stateful, streamable, and developed with HAT (as are those from Google and ARM).
 Hence the reported accuracies can be realized on hardware in real-time, real-world applications.